 If you think about it, our ancestors have been babywearing for generations and generations so it’s a natural part of being a Mama and caring and nurturing for your young.
+That’s why I wrote a review of baby sleep miracle and you can check it out now if you’re interested.
 However, some baby carriers have gotten a bad rap — most recently slings for causing suffocation.
 Rest assured, if used properly slings are certainly safe and are a great carrier for the newborn baby.
 Mama is actually in the market for a new carrier since Baby #3 is going to make an appearance soon…hmmm…so many choices on how to wear her FASHIONABLY and SAFELY…which one to choose?!

 Mama knows so many parents that are choosing the ERGOBaby Carrier these days because it can be used from the infant stage as a front carrier up to 90 lbs. as a back carrier.
 It has an ergonomically correct positioning so you avoid that awful back pain that Mama was talking about earlier and it also supports correct positioning for your baby/toddler.
 Dads also like this carrier because it fits their shape (tested up to adults 6’6″ and has a 57″ waist belt).
 The carrier we had previously, never quite fit him.
 This could definitely be a top choice for Mama…especially now since it comes in Petunia PickleBottom Patterns!
 ERGObaby Organic Petunia Pickle Bottom Carrier, $160, at ergobabycarriers.com.

 Another favorite among Mamas is the Moby Wrap where you can wear two babies at once.
-While it looks complicated, after a few times of learning to wrap the Moby around your back and shoulders to completely support the baby, it is very, very easy and comfortable.
+While it looks complicated, after a few times of learning to wrap the Moby around your back and shoulders to completely support the baby, it is very, very easy and comfortable, but it is not for everyone, I know some Mamas who prefer a stroller, for those I suggest to read this article to find out which is the best stroller.
 Made of a sturdy, durable fabric the Moby you can adjust the fit of your wrap by how tightly you wrap around your back and shoulders so as baby grows, you give them more room without having to adjust any straps or buckles.
 Also anyone can use it since all Mobys are the same amount of fabric.
 While the ERGObaby is great for infants bigger than 4 months and toddlers, the Moby Wrap is best suited for newborns to infants/toddlers up to 35 lbs.
 It’s a great carrier for infants that like to be held at all times and they can be close to Mama’s heartbeat and soothe themselves to sleep.
 It also leaves you hands-free to deal with other children and the like.
 Another great babywearing option…Moby Wrap, $44.95, at mobywrap.com.

 One of the classic carrier names that everyone will recognize is the BABYBJORN.
 Who doesn’t (or didn’t) have one of these?
 Mama used it both with Baby Boy and Lily-girl and it got us through the good times and the bad.
 However with the classic carrier, Mama did start to get a bit uncomfortable as they got bigger simply because most of the weight was carried through the shoulders.
 Since then the company has introduced the new BABYBJORN Comfort Carrier with an ergonomic waist belt.
 While it mimics the ERGOBaby carrier, the comfort carrier is for children only up to 2 years old (or 31 lbs.) and is a front carrier only.
 In fact, most of the parents that are using this carrier are Dads because of it’s easy positioning and how you can have the child’s legs in normal or wide position.
 It’s definitely a great upgrade and option from the classic carrier and one that Mama is also seriously considering…hmm…so many options!
 BABYBJORN Organic Comfort Carrier, $179.95, at diapers.com.